 In regards to the trophies, as I know a lot of you will want to hear this – it’s an easy platinum.
 You can technically get all of them in a single playthrough but there are a bunch of missables.
 However, should you miss one or two of these, you don’t need to replay the whole game, just start a new game and complete the aspects you missed and it’ll pop.
 For example, if you didn’t feed all the pets, as you missed one of them, if you feed this particular pet on a second play, it will now unlock for you.
 I highly advise you play for yourself, picking the answers which resonate with you and try to solve all the puzzles on your own, but should you wish to use a guide, the experience will take you around 90 minutes to complete.

 Solo: Islands of the Heart stands out as one of the only games I can think of which alters it’s narrative towards your own personal experiences.
 As such, it was really interesting to play through and receive a personalised story at the end which was built around my past situations and feelings towards an old relationship.
 If this was it, I would be happy with it, but it’s not – there’s also a lot of clever puzzles which require you to think and perform a lot of trial and error in order to solve.
 I love how each puzzle can be resolved in a number of ways, just like how our feelings aren’t always black and white as well, things can be moved about and adapted in various ways in order to proceed both in the game and in life.
-This really is a delightful title which everyone should play.
+This really is a delightful title that everyone should play.

 If you’re looking for a puzzle game that isn’t too easy, but not too hard, which has a narrative built around you and your own feelings, Solo: Islands of the Heart should be on your console downloading right now.